Stephan: Science properly done is a self-correcting process, and this story is an example of how it is supposed to work.

 While President Barack Obama and many scientists believe humans are largely to blame for climate change, Bush said the degree of human responsibility is uncertain.

 “Look, first of all, the climate is changing.
 I don’t think the science is clear what percentage is man-made and what percentage is natural.
 It’s convoluted.
-And for the people to […]
+And for the people to say the […]

 No Comments